-Election To Defer Gain From Certain Dispositions of Electric Transmission Property
+Election To Defer Gain From Qualifying Electric Transmission Transactions

-If you sold or exchanged qualifying electric transmission property after October 22, 2004, you may elect to defer part of the realized gain.
+If you sold or exchanged qualifying electric transmission property after October 22, 2004, and before January 1, 2008, you may elect to defer part of the realized gain.
 The sale or disposition must be made to an independent transmission company.
 If you make the election, part or all of the realized gain is recognized ratably over the 8-year period that begins with the tax year that includes the date of the disposition.
 The amount of gain that is not eligible to be recognized over the 8-year period is the excess, if any, of the amount realized from the disposition over the cost of the exempt utility property purchased during the 4-year period beginning on the date of the disposition.
+See section 451(i) for more details.